davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Execute
   Execute the analysis, using the parameters given in the GUI.

+Save
+  Save all settings specified in the GUI.

 Clear
   Clear the console, which is the textual output box at the end of the GUI.